top of page

 If you recognise yourself here, this work is likely a good fit

-I work with thoughtful, self-aware adults who often appear high-functioning on the outside, but internally feel exhausted by over-control, self-criticism, or constant self-monitoring.
+I work with thoughtful, self-aware adults & teens who often appear high-functioning on the outside, but internally feel exhausted by over-control, self-criticism, or constant self-monitoring.

 Many have spent years coping by being disciplined, capable, or “doing the right thing”, only to find these strategies have become rigid, punishing, or unsustainable.